 A frequency distribution produces tables of counts, percentages, and

-cumulative percentages for all the values associated with the variables.
+cumulative percentages for all the values associated with all variables.

-of central tendency (central limit theorem).
-The normal distribution is assumed in
+Measures of central tendency and the normal distribution is assumed in

 describing the variability of the distribution.
-These
+Other statistical tests

 utilized by Penn and Associates include regression and correlation

 Penn and Associates provide detailed reporting and full interpretation